This post may contain affiliate links. Please see my disclosure policy for details.

 Whether you call them cunning folk, wise men, white witches or pellars in Cornwall, folk magic was commonplace in medieval times up until the 20th century.

-Often cunning folk were used combat witchcraft, lift curses, find criminals or locate stolen property.
+Often cunning folk were used to combat witchcraft, lift curses, find criminals or locate stolen property.

-They practiced natural healing, charming, fortune telling and were often called on for enchantments in affairs of the heart.
+They practised natural healing, charming, fortunetelling and were often called on for enchantments in affairs of the heart.

 4. …and explore the notorious witch trials & persecutions